Robert Todd Lincoln: Civil War years

-After graduating from Harvard, Robert Lincoln enrolled at Harvard Law School.
-Lincoln attended Harvard Law School from September 1864 to January 1865, but left after four months in order to join the Union Army.
-In 1893, Harvard awarded Lincoln the honorary degree of LL.D.
+After graduating from Harvard, Robert Lincoln enrolled at Harvard Law School, which he attended from September 1864 to January 1865, when he left in order to join the Union Army.

-Mary Todd Lincoln prevented Robert Lincoln from joining the Army until shortly before the war's conclusion.
-President Lincoln argued "our son is not more dear to us than the sons of other people are to their mothers."
-In January 1865, the First Lady gave in and President Lincoln wrote Ulysses Grant, asking if Robert could be placed on his staff.
+Mary Todd Lincoln had prevented Robert from joining the Army until shortly before the war's conclusion.
+President Lincoln argued to her that "our son is not more dear to us than the sons of other people are to their mothers."
+In January 1865, the First Lady gave in and President Lincoln wrote Ulysses S. Grant, asking if Robert could be placed on his staff.

-On February 11, 1865, Lincoln was commissioned as an assistant adjutant with a captain's rank.
-He served in the last weeks of the American Civil War on General Grant's staff, a status which meant, in all likelihood, he would not be involved in actual combat.
-He was present at Appomattox when Robert E. Lee surrendered.
+On February 11, 1865, Lincoln was commissioned as an assistant adjutant with the rank of captain.
+He served in the last weeks of the Civil War on Grant's staff, a status which meant, in all likelihood, he would not be involved in actual combat.
+According to Grant's personal secretary, Horace Porter, Lincoln was "exceedingly popular" with the rest of the staff, "was always ready to perform his share of hard work" and "never expected to be treated differently from any other officer" because he was the President's son.

+Lincoln was present at Appomattox when Robert E. Lee surrendered.
 He resigned his commission on June 12, 1865, and returned to civilian life.